 Chia can be readily available all around the season in the market.
 Cleaned whole seeds and milled flour in airtight packs/bulk bins are displayed for sale in these stores.

 Here are some serving tips:

 Chia can be used in several ways.
-Aztecs and Mayans happen to drink chia mixed in hot water and prepare thin gruel.
+Aztecs and Mayans happen to drink chia mixed in hot water and prepare thin gruel (porridge).
 In the present day Mexico, chia seeds consumed in many novel ways.
-Chia fresco or agua de chia is a refreshing summer drink made of groung chia, lemon juice and sugar.
+Chia fresco or agua de chia is a refreshing summer drink, made of ground chia, lemon juice, and sugar.

 Toasted seeds can be added to bread, cookies, muffins, etc.

 Chia seeds have been found to have no known intolerance or allergic reactions in humans.
-The seeds can be safely consumed by pregnant and small children in small quantities.
+Pregnant women and small children can safely consume the seeds in small quantities.
 (Medical Disclaimer).

 ≻≻- Pseudocereals for complete illustrations of their nutrition facts and health benefits.